olihawkins/sveltevis/README.md

 3. Run `npm run dev` to start the demo application on localhost:5173

 It is also possible to install the package into a Vite Svelte template, but this requires modifying the template to run Svelte 5.
-Using the components in this way means you won't have the default stylesheet automatically installed in the project.

 1. Create a Svelte project with Vite using `npm create vite@latest my-svelte-project -- --template svelte`